 - Stretch and get comprehensive organizational and board buy-in to go ahead and eat the whale

 - Completely change banking relationships to a larger bank

 - Quickly bring in outside capital from mezzanine, mequity©, or equity investors

 Financial agility calls for special expertise – it can resurrect a deal or save you from the wrong one.
-If you aren’t ready to pivot quickly, that Purple Squirrel acquisition will get run over by time.
+If you aren’t ready to pivot quickly, your acquisition will get run over by time.